-- Complete your application by April 1 for admission to summer semester.
+- Complete your application by July 1 for admission to fall semester.
 Applications are available on our website starting in January.
 Due to limited space, it is imperative that applications be completed as early as possible.

 - Present evidence of a current unencumbered RN license.